Carlos Correa Player Props: Twins vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is 19th in the league with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings compiled by the Rays pitching staff ranks 20th in the league.

-- The Rays have a 3.66 team ERA that ranks fourth across all MLB pitching staffs.
+- The Rays have the third-ranked team ERA among all MLB pitching staffs (3.60).

-- Rays pitchers combine to allow the eighth-fewest home runs in baseball (61 total, one per game).
+- Rays pitchers combine to allow 61 home runs (one per game), the seventh-fewest in the league.

+- Armstrong will take the mound to start for the Rays, his first of the season.

+- The 32-year-old right-hander has pitched out of the bullpen one time this season.

 © 2023 Data Skrive.
 All rights reserved.